uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 It is only in the 1950s that the residential school death rates declined to a level comparable to that of the general school-aged population.
 As late as the 1941–45 period, the Named and Unnamed Combined residential school death rate was 4.[^90] times higher than the general death rate.
-In the 1960s, even though the residential school death<!--x-->
-#### Graph 3 Residential school death rates for 1,000 students, Named and Unnamed registers combined, 1869 to 1965
+In the 1960s, even though the residential school death <!-- page 100 -->#### Graph 3 Residential school death rates for 1,000 students, Named and Unnamed registers combined, 1869 to 1965

 [sorry, graph not yet available in the TRC plain-text export project]